Luke-Guangzhong/json2pb/README.md

 Default action

 1. JSON key is match with Protobuf field name case sensitive.
-2. If JSON value is string for Protobuf enum, only match the name in protobuf
+2. If JSON value is string for Protobuf enum, only match the name in protobuf case-insensitive
 3. string enum callback can be also provided for boolean value in protobuf
 4. if conversion error occured, ignore and keep running